lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/4_Monitor_logs_with_Stackdriver.md

  - NAVIGAGE to the Operations console to see standard service metrics and to perfrom custom actions

 ### How to verify you've done it
- - START and run a service, click to view the service execution log in Stackdriver
+ - START and run a service, click to view the service execution log in Operations
- - FILTER, sort or search within logs using the Stackdriver interface
+ - FILTER, sort or search within logs using the Operations interface

-Click the button highlighted in red to open the Stackdriver logs.
+Click the button highlighted in red to open the Operations logs.
  [![to-logs](/images/to-logs.png)]()
 View, filter and read the logs, to understand the service execution details.
  [![logs](/images/logs.png)]()